cmiskovich/LESSON_1_ASSIGNMENT/README.md

 ###            1. I used open to open a new CSV file, then created a csvwriter using the csv library, after that used the new csvwriter to write the header variable as the first row.
 Then wrote a for loop to iterate through each loan in inexpensive_loans.
 Finally used the csvwriter to write the loan.values() to a row in the CSV file.
 My code for this is in lines 210 - 227.

-###                The output of this function was a file called inexpensive_loans.csv and the link is below.
+###                The output of this function is a file called inexpensive_loans.csv and the link is below.

 [Inexpensive Loans](inexpensive_loans.csv)